ArcanaPath

 Overview & symbolism

-A skeleton in black armour rides a white horse, carrying a banner with a white five-petaled rose — life persisting through death.
+A skeleton in black armor rides a white horse, carrying a banner with a white five-petaled rose — life persisting through death.
 A king lies fallen, a bishop pleads, a maiden turns away, and only the child looks up openly.
 Between two towers on the horizon, the sun is rising — or setting; the card refuses to say, because in cycles they are the same.

 Upright meaning